Music composed by Rob Reddy

 INTERRUPTION! is a cross-genre performance project that meditates on some of the key issues facing the United States today, including voting rights, economic inequality, and racial injustice.
 Co-created by Rob Reddy, Oliver Lake and Meg Araneo, and featuring a 14-piece ensemble of some of the country's most well-respected and versatile musicians, INTERRUPTION! was inspired by a July 2015 sermon by the esteemed Rev. Dr. William Barber II.
 The sermon was given one day before the historic NC-NAACP vs. McCrory hearing in which the NC Supreme Court considered challenges to the state’s oppressive voting laws.
 The address was a potent call to action.
 In it he implored all those supporting the cause to follow words found in the Book of Isaiah – “Cry out loud, don’t hold back, interrupt the nation.”

-INTERRUPTION! was awarded a 2016 MAP Fund grant, a program primarily supported in part by the Doris Duke Charitable Foundation with additional funds from the Andrew W. Mellon Foundation, MAP is an affiliate program of Creative Capital.
+INTERRUPTION! was awarded a 2016 MAP Fund grant, a program primarily supported in part by the Doris Duke Charitable Foundation with additional funds from the Andrew W. Mellon Foundation.

 Rob Reddy formed his first ensemble in 1989 featuring legendary bassist Reggie Workman and drummer Pheeroan akLaff.
 He has worked almost exclusively as a leader, with the exception of brief stints with Workman’s ensemble and Ronald Shannon Jackson’s Decoding Society.
 He founded the Reddy Music label in 2006, and released “A Hundred Jumping Devils,” which earned him a Chamber Music America commission.
 His second release, “The Book of the Storm,” featured an all-star 19-piece ensemble performing the hour-long title piece, commissioned by NYSCA and the Jerome Foundation, at the Tribeca Performing Arts Center.
 Rob has also been awarded commissions and grants from the Rockefeller Foundation, the American Composers Forum, Meet the Composer, Mary Flagler Cary Charitable Trust, the American Music Center and received two residencies at TPAC.
 His seventh recording, Bechet: Our Contemporary, was released on September 11, 2015.
 The recording of the album is the subject of a full-length documentary by filmmaker David Castillo.
 Rob used Sidney Bechet’s original compositions as a point of departure to create this work, intertwining four Bechet compositions with four of his own.
 Rob sees this project as an honest and respectful attempt at honoring Bechet’s place in history as a seriously forward-thinking, avant-garde artist of his time, while also putting his work into conversation with our own, present-day sociopolitical landscape.
 Rob returned to the recording studio in July 2016 to record new music for his Citizen Quintet which features longtime collaborators John Carlson – trumpet, Brandon Ross – guitars, Dom Richards – double bass and Pheeroan akLaff – drums.
 This recording was released in September 2016.
 He recently completed new music for his Bechet: Our Contemporary ensemble for which he received a 2015 Chamber Music America New Works Jazz Commission for.
 This new music premiered Fall 2016 and was recorded live for release on his Reddy Music label.
 As well as the aforementioned projects, Rob is also undertaking his most ambitious work to date with collaborators Oliver Lake and Meg Araneo: INTERRUPTION! produced by Citizen Arts and Education and Seed Artists.
 He along with Lake received a 2016 MAP Fund for INTERRUPTION! as well as a BRIC Arts Residency to present the project as a work in progress in April 2017.